-Norwegian has been the trendsetter ever since it rolled outs its Freestyle Cruising® program more than a decade ago.
-Most of Norwegian’s ships have more than 10 choices, though you’ll pay from $5 to $75 a person to eat in most of them.
-The newest Norwegian ships have a restaurant by Food Network Chef Geoffrey Zakarian and a bakery by Buddy Valastro, TLC's “Cake Boss.”
+Norwegian has been the trendsetter ever since it rolled outs its Freestyle Cruising program more than a decade ago.
+Most of Norwegian’s ships have an excellent variety with more than 10 choices, though you’ll pay from $5 to $75 a person to eat in most of them.
 Recently, Carnival started improving its own dining lineup, with Food Network star Guy Fieri-branded burgers and impressive poolside taco stands — and its Fahrenheit 555 steakhouse could hold its own in New York.

 Our Pick: Draw — A few years ago, Norwegian would have won easily, but Carnival has upped its game.

 For decades, Carnival has consistently built ships with roomy standard cabins, measuring 185 square feet or larger, with sizeable showers and bedside reading lights.
 Norwegian, on the other hand, scrimps on cabin size: 128 square feet.

 Our Pick: Carnival — If you like space and plan on spending time in your room, Carnival comes out on top.